Aeronique/honeypot-threat-research/reports/03_campaign_fortios_ssl_vpn.md

 # Campaign Report: Fortinet FortiOS SSL VPN Scanning

 **Deployment Period:** 2026/02/01 to 2026/02/28

-**Honeypot:** T-Pot Community Edition, Google Cloud Platform **Data Source:** Elasticsearch DSL queries, Kibana Dev Tools **TLP:** TLP:CLEAR
+**Honeypot:** T-Pot Community Edition, Google Cloud Platform

+**Data Source:** Elasticsearch DSL queries, Kibana Dev Tools

+**TLP:** TLP:CLEAR

 ---

 ## About This Report

 This report is part of a hands-on project focused on building practical skills in threat data analysis and CVE research.
 It is one report in an ongoing series covering the February 2026 T-Pot deployment.
-I'm open to constructive feedback.

 ---